 (Find ponds, meadows and small wooded areas)

-The Zentralfriedhof has also become a kind of nature reserve with open park areas, wilderness areas, bee hives and insect hotels.
+The Zentralfriedhof has also become a kind of nature reserve with open parkland, wilderness areas, bee hives and insect hotels.
 It provides a home for around 17,000 trees.

 Films have even been made on the cemetery’s animal population.
-And not just local productions: parts of the wild hamster section in the BBC’s Seven Worlds, One Planet documentary come from the Zentralfriedhof.
+And not just for local TV: for example, parts of the wild hamster section in the BBC’s Seven Worlds, One Planet documentary came from the Zentralfriedhof.

 (Not your usual cemetery inhabitant)